 Mentees are expected to attend these four events:

-The Briefing -- This is held Semester 1 Week 1 to inform Mentees of what to expect during the mentorship year.
+The Briefing -- This is held Semester 1 Week 1 to inform Mentees of their Mentors, and what to expect during the mentorship year.

 The Gathering -- This is a mid-programme event held in February/March for Mentors and Mentees to not only spend some time together but also to interact with other Mentors and Mentees.
 The next time The Gathering will be held on 8 March at the NUS Museum, which is housed within the University Cultural Centre where there will be a buffet dinner and exclusive visit to the museum.

 The Thank you -- This end-of-programme event gives Mentees a chance to thank their Mentors and to meet next year's New Mentees.
-Often Mentors invite Mentees from past years.
+Often, experienced Mentors invite their Mentees from past years.

 "Despite my mentor's busy schedule, she was always prompt in replying emails and met with me over meals.
 She even offered me an internship opportunity at the Singapore Tourism Board.
 At the end of this mentorship, I gained more than just career guidance and personal development.
 Mentees should not go into this programme with the mindset of leveraging on their mentors solely but to establish a two-way relationship in order to benefit more from mentorship." - Juvy Pang, Geography Major